todiane/todiane/README.md

 - 🌱 Currently completing a Full Stack Developer course 🤪
 - 💞️ I’m looking to collaborate on Hackathons and anything related to women in tech

+## WordPress Developer

+As well as installing WordPress websites and themes for clients.
+I am self-taught in advanced WordPress concepts including PHP, hooks and functions, theme creation and Rest API.

 ## Full Stack Developer Training

-I am currently going through a Full Stack Developer training course with Code Institute (April 2023 - March 2024) which will help me bring new skills to my WordPress experience.
-I will also learn areas outside of this training including PHP, Resting API (although using APIs is covered as part of the Python training) and React.
+Currently undertaking a Full Stack Software Developer training course with Code Institute (April 2023 - March 2024) which will help me bring new skills to my WordPress experience.
 I will complete a total of five projects to gain my certificate.
+Along with HTML, CSS, JavaScript and Python I will learn Bootstrap, React, Agile development, Flask, database management and Django.
+My specialisation choice will be Advanced Front-End.
 <!---
 todiane/todiane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.